Ruan Tressoldi

-Professional career
+Career

 Ruan Tressoldi made his professional debut with Grêmio in a 4–3 Campeonato Brasileiro Série A loss to on 3 December 2017.

 On 11 August 2021, Ruan Tressoldi signed for Italian Serie A club Sassuolo on a deal reportedly worth €5 million; it was also confirmed that he would remain at Grêmio on loan until the end of 2021.

+On 19 August 2024, Tressoldi was loaned to São Paulo until 30 June 2025, with an option to buy.

+On 25 August 2025, Tressoldi joined Atlético Mineiro on loan until June 2026, on a deal including an option to buy.

 Personal life

 Ruan Tressoldi's twin brother, Ramon Tressoldi, is also a footballer in Brazil.